aces/Loris/docs/deprecated_wiki/Guide-to-Loris-React-components.md

 ### MultiSelectDropdown
 Used uniquely by Data Query Tool.
 - For generic `<select/>` and multiselect dropdown, use `SelectElement` from `Form.js`
-- To investigate functionality of `MultiSelectDropdown`, see [Jordan](https://github.com/jstirling91)
+- To investigate functionality of `MultiSelectDropdown` or any other questions contact the LORIS team

+This page is deprecated.